johnasp/johnaspinall.co.uk/_posts/portfolio/2015-07-18-jdw-williams-mobile-ux.md

 <iframe src="//invis.io/9Z1SDBZTD" width="396" height="770" frameborder="0" allowfullscreen="allowfullscreen" class="invision"></iframe>

 ### Front end code

 I have learnt through experience that the only way to accurately see how a mobile web page will both look and perform on a mobile web browser, is to view a complete coded web page direct on a mobile device.
-With this in mind, I decided to code a production ready prototype written in HTML, CSS (SASS) and Jquery, whilst utilising Grunt for a build system and Github for source control and Github pages for web hosting.
+With this in mind, I decided to code a production ready prototype written in HTML, CSS (SASS) and Jquery.

 You can view a video demo of the prototype in action below or [access this live URL which houses the fully coded prototype](http://johnasp.github.io/search_nav_proto/).